Nine legislators honored for legislative efforts on behalf of older Texans

 - Senate Robert Duncan (R-Lubbock) and Representative Bill Callegari (R-Katy) for work to strengthen the retirement systems for teachers and state employees

-- Representative John Zerwas (R-Richmond) for leadership in improving services for seniors
+- Representative Sylvester Turner (D-Houston) for leadership and dedication to protecting services for seniors

 - Representative Tom Craddick (R-Midland) for leadership on payday and auto title lending reform